Wednesday, July 31, 2019

 Typing this in Notepad due to connection issues, possibly caused by AVG.
 I got up and visited Kerry Park Viewpoint, probably the best free place to get a few aerial shots of Seattle.
 I then Walked to Olympic Sculpture park, along the way seeing a sculpture of a giant hand holding a paddle ball paddle.
 At Olympic Sculpture Park I saw the usual subjects, including Love and Loss, with its rotating ampersand. and the Father and son statue.
 Since the father and son facing each other are naked, sometimes obscured by water, and the sculpture is realistic looking, I suspect that the name of the art piece hides the real point of the piece.

 I dropped a few things off at the hostel, then walked to Pike place Market and saw Rachel the Pig(gybank).
-At Target I got black Lightning season 1 on Blu-ray; for some reason it doesn't seem to be available in Canada but it was on sale at Target.
+At Target I got Black Lightning season 1 on Blu-ray; for some reason it doesn't seem to be available in Canada but it was on sale at Target.
 I returned to the hostel for breakfast.

 I took a 62 bus (King County Metro Transit) bus back downtown and then a 594 bus (Sound Transit).
 One person got on without paying at first, then another guy got on the bus but got off when he asked if he had to pay and was told yes.